✨ We're excited to announce we've raised a €5M Seed led by EQT Ventures

 F93 CH79

-According to the regulations of the Paternity Leave and Benefit Act of 2016, you must apply four weeks before the due date for your two weeks of paternity leave from your employment.
+According to Ireland’s Paternity Leave and Benefit Act 2016 regulations, employees must apply for Paternity Benefit at least four weeks before their two weeks of paternity leave.

 Self-employed people have to apply at least 12 weeks before starting their period of paternity leave.